What this document is for

-Norfolk County Council (the County Council) uses your personal information to provide services to you as a foster carer for the Council or someone applying to be a foster carer.
-‘Use’ means how the County Council processes, stores and shares information about you.
+This privacy notice provides details on how we, Norfolk County Council (the County Council) uses your personal information to provide services to you as a foster carer or someone applying to be a foster carer.

 Who we are